PKilgarriff/bank_tech_test/README.md

 ## Approach

-The program is made up of two classes:
+The program is made up of four classes:

 - a BankAccount class that handles the deposit and withdrawal while maintaining the balance
   - instances are created for separate accounts
+- a Transaction class that stores the record of each transaction
-- a StatementPrinter class that handles the formatting of strings for the desired output to terminal
+- a StatementPrinter class that handles the generation of a bank statement for output to terminal
   - the class methods are available for use as no data needs to be stored, and so no instances are required
+- a StatementPrinterHelper class that provides static methods for formatting strings into the required output

 This structure is to adhere to separation of concerns.